-The law school's faculty use Webex, Zoom, and Blackboard Collaborate for remote classes.
+The law school's faculty use Zoom, Blackboard Collaborate, and Microsoft Teams for remote classes.
 Below are some resources to help you get started.

 For computer guidance, please see the Recommended Laptop Specifications chart.